telosnetwork/telos-docs/docs/learn/crosschain_guide/read-evm-data-on-native.md

 ## Using a script

-You can use a library like ethers to compute the slot you need.
+You can use a library like ethers or web3js to call `getStorageAt`.

 ```
 const provider = ethers.getDefaultProvider("https://testnet.telos.net/evm");